Jchips/mail-to-message/agreement.md

 How can you best utilize these strengths in the execution of your project?

 - By using them throughout developing the project.
+I will play to my strengths.

 In which professional competencies do you each want to develop greater strength?